ctk12/react-todo-app/README.md

 `Filter Todos By All, Active, Completed` - filter todos from user todos list

-`LOGOUT Todo App` - available to deploy your application to gh-pages
+`LOGOUT Todo App` - logout from user dashboard. and redirect to login page